1st Ayrshire and Galloway Artillery Volunteers: Gaza

 A period of trench warfare then set in, with occasional raids and frequent exchanges of artillery fire, in which 52nd (L) Divisional Artillery suffered numerous casualties in men and guns because of the superiority of enemy observation aircraft.
 Lieutenant-Col Simpson of CCLXI Bde was badly wounded by a sniper while visiting an OP, and was succeeded by Lt-Col J. Farquhar from CCLXII Bde.
 In case of wire-tapping, units were given codenames for use on the telephone: these were based on Scottish football teams, with CCLXI RFA assigned 'Celts' (as in Celtic F.C.).

 The EEF was reorganised during the summer months and artillery ammunition supply improved.
 The offensive was renewed on 1 November 1917 with the Third Battle of Gaza.
 52nd (L) Division was now in XXI Corps facing Gaza, where the preliminary bombardment began on 27 October.
 This was calculated to be the heaviest British bombardment of the war outside the Western Front.
-At 23.00 on 1 November the bombardment opened on the outpost of Umbrella Hill and was successful in cutting the wire, neutralising enemy fire and cutting off enemy HQs: 10 minutes later 156th (Scottish Rifles) Brigade attacked close behind the barrage and quickly took the hill.
-After a renewed bombardment 156th Bde attacked again at 03.00 on 2 November and took the front line trenches at El Arish Redoubt after a fierce fight.
-Just after 08.00 a large Turkish counter-attack began, and on which the whole of XXI Corps' artillery was turned and destroyed it.
+At 23.00, on 1 November, the bombardment opened on the outpost of Umbrella Hill and was successful in cutting the wire, neutralising enemy fire and cutting off enemy HQs: 10 minutes later 156th (Scottish Rifles) Brigade attacked close behind the barrage and quickly took the hill.
+After a renewed bombardment, 156th Bde attacked again at 03.00 on 2 November and took the front line trenches at El Arish Redoubt after a fierce fight.
+Just after 08.00, a large Turkish counter-attack began, and on which the whole of XXI Corps' artillery was turned and destroyed it.
 Having attracted attention to the Gaza front, the rest of the EEF broke through the Turkish lines further inland, beginning with the capture of Beersheba on 31 October.
 By 7 November, with the EEF's Desert Mounted Corps sweeping round into their rear, the Turks abandoned Gaza and 52nd (L) Division went in pursuit, capturing Wadi el Hesi the following day.
 Despite water shortages for the horses, B/CCLXI Bty was up with 157th (Highland Light Infantry) Brigade on 10 November when it pushed on to Ashdod and joined the Australian 1st Light Horse Brigade.
 The Turks were still holding the wells, but the battery shelled them while there was still light, and the infantry attacked at dusk.
-The Turks evacuated their positions before daylight and both men and horses could be watered.Farndale, Forgotten Fronts, pp. 93–102, 107–8, Maps 30, 32 & 33.
+The Turks evacuated their positions before daylight and both men and horses could be watered.